Enpocket

-Enpocket was a global mobile media company providing integrated entertainment and mobile marketing services.
+Enpocket was an American mobile media company providing mobile marketing and advertising services.
+It was headquartered in Boston and had operations in a number of countries.

+The company provided three main advertising products which included Enpocket Platform, Enpocket Mechanics, and Enpocket Network, each provided different advertising capability on mobile platforms from the early 2000s.

+History

 The company was founded in 2001, headquartered in Boston, Massachusetts.

 Nokia acquired the company in 2007 and merged it into its Services division as Nokia Interactive Advertising.

-In November 2009 the business unit was moved to Nokia's NAVTEQ subsidiary and renamed to NAVTEQ Media Solutions, while the creative services team left to form Movement, a mobile marketing agency based in London.
+In November 2009 the business unit was moved to Nokia's NAVTEQ subsidiary and renamed to NAVTEQ Media Solutions, while the creative services team left to form Movement Digital, a mobile marketing agency based in London.